insulation and r-value for commercial roofs

 2. Install a spray foam roofing system

 A spray foam roofing system has an R-value of 6.5 per sq. inch of thickness.
-Most of the time, spray foam can be directly applied to existing roofing systems, but in some cases, a polyiso board is needed.
+Spray foam can usually be directly applied to existing roofing systems, but in some cases, a polyiso board is needed.

 If you install 2 inches of ISO board (R-11) and 3 inches of spray foam (R-19.8), you’ll be over an R-30.